Topics Map > Services > Computing Equipment, Software and Support > Desktop Support

 Facilities Management delivers the hardware to a staging area.
 The hardware is examined and will fall into one of three categories:

 - The hardware meets or exceeds the usable minimum standard for campus.
 This hardware is then sent to ITS.
 The system data on the hard drive is erased to a level of DOD 5520.22 standards.
 The system is then reinstalled and tested, then cascaded back onto campus.
-The current IT-Managed Computer Hardware Standards can be found here.
+The current Computer Hardware Support can be found here.

 - The hardware falls below the minimum standard for sale at the NDSU surplus auction, as determined by IT technicians.
 Any system at this level has its internal hard drive removed and physically destroyed.
 The computer and hard drive are then picked up by an outside recycler, who has the system components recycled in an environmentally appropriate manner.